longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 System is still operational, but the screen (both internal and external) is black.

 It happens every once in a while - needs more investigation.
+I am running an external USB-C display most of the time and so far this crash never happend when not using a USB-C display so there might be some connection.

-I updated the BIOS/UEFI to the 1.29 as provided by Lenovo in their Drivers & Software download section - let's see if that changes anything.
+I updated the BIOS/UEFI to the 1.29 as provided by Lenovo in their Drivers & Software download section - let's see if that changes anything (update: it didn't).
+I updated the BIOS/UEFI to 1.32 and the problem still appears.

+I updated to Kernel 6.1.0-rc5, let's see if that improves things.

 ### Enable fingerprint reader